Kachin people: British colonial rule and Burmese independence

-British rule in Burma began in 1824 after the first Anglo-Burmese War.
-Due to the remote location of Kachin State and its rugged landscape, however, Kachin peoples were relatively untouched by British rule.
-American missionaries were the first to heavily interact with Kachin and they converted large tracts of the population from animism to Christianity.
-During the late 1800s and early 1900s, the British started replacing ethnic Burmans in the military with Chin, Kachin, and Karen soldiers.
+During the 1890s, the British encountered significant resistance when attempting to take over the Kachin hills.
+Although the Kachin, lacking firearm supplies, were quickly defeated, their martial traditions were noted by British colonial administrators.
+Beginning in 1897, Kachins were enlisted and gradually subdued by being incorporated into the British armed forces and police.
+The British started replacing ethnic Burmans in the military with Chin, Kachin, and Karen soldiers.
 This exclusion of ethnic Burmans from the British military was formally adopted in 1925 when policy was written only allowing ethnic minorities to enlist in the army.
 Due to this change in military composition, many ethnic Burmans began associating the ethnic minorities with British oppression.